Please see our joint announcement below:

 The key material layers include a hybrid organic-inorganic halide-based perovskite light absorber and nano-porous metal oxide of titanium oxide.
 Light striking the absorber promotes an electron into the excited state, followed by a rapid electron transfer and collection by the titania layer.
 Meanwhile, the remaining positive charge is transferred to the opposite electrode, thereby generating an electrical current.

-Dyesol Limited (ASX:DYE) (OTCMKTS:DYSOY) is a global leader in the development and commercialisation of Perovskite Solar Cell (PSC) technology – 3rd Generation photovoltaic technology that can be applied to glass, metal, polymers or cement.
-Dyesol manufactures and supplies high performance materials and is focussed on the successful commercialisation of PSC photovoltaics.
-It is a publicly listed company: Australian Securities Exchange ASX (DYE) and German Open Market (D5I).
-Learn more at www.dyesol.com and subscribe to our mailing list in English and German.
+Greatcell Solar Limited (ASX:GSL) (OTCMKTS:DYSOY) is a global leader in the development and commercialisation of Perovskite Solar Cell (PSC) technology – 3rd Generation photovoltaic technology that can be applied to glass, metal, polymers or cement.
+Greatcell Solar Limited manufactures and supplies high performance materials and is focussed on the successful commercialisation of PSC photovoltaics.
+It is a publicly listed company: Australian Securities Exchange ASX (GSL) and German Open Market (D5I).
+Learn more at www.greatcellsolar.com and subscribe to our mailing list in English and German.

 Manager Investor Relations